What is a North Star metric?

 North Star Metric versus The One Metric That Matters

 It’s important not to confuse a North Star metric with "The One Metric That Matters" (OMTM), a concept from the book Lean Analytics.
-A North Star metric is a long-term guide, while the OMTM is for specific teams and projects over a fixed period of time (two to six months).
+A North Star metric is a long-term guide, while the OMTM is for specific teams and projects over a fixed period (two to six months).

 How a North Star metric works